Still Tasty

 The power’s out and you’ve got a fridge full of food.
 So you naturally start to worry about what’s still safe to eat.
 But how can you tell?

-Here, the answers to your most pressing questions from the U.S. Department of Agriculture’s Food Safety and Inspection Service:
+Here, the answers to your most pressing questions:

-The freezer: how long will foods remain safe without power?
+The freezer: how long will food remain safe without power?

 · Approximately 48 hours, if the freezer is full.